EuPathDB/cattoy/ReadMe.md

 - sqlite3 with support for external modules.
 The stock CentOS sqlite package meets this requirement.

 - a website that follows EuPathDB's file naming and location conventions so that the log file can be located for a given hostname.
-Alternatively the `httpdlog.so` module can be manually loaded into an `sqlite3` session and a virtual table manually created for an apache log file.
+Alternatively the `access_log.so` module can be manually loaded into an `sqlite3` session and a virtual table manually created for an apache log file.

 ### Build